a-khang/microsoft_iam/part1.md

 These buckets have different levels of capacity, filled by the severity of impact, which I will measure along the following dimensions:
 - **Data sensitivity:** Impact derived from the exposure, alteration, or misuse of data.
 - **Ability to modify systems:** Impact derived from being able to change system configuration, code, identity controls, or infrastructure in ways that affect (or even compromise) system behaviour, security posture, or availability.
-- **Trust/reputational impact:** Impact derived from the eroision of user, customer, or partner trust resulting from perceived misuse, mishandling, or loss of control over data or systems.
+- **Trust/reputational impact:** Impact derived from the erosion of user, customer, or partner trust resulting from perceived misuse, mishandling, or loss of control over data or systems.
 - **Blast radius:** Impact derived from the scope and scale of consequences.

-### Tier X, <short name>

-**Summary**
-One-sentence description of impact if access is misused.

-**Risk profile**
-Narrative description that combines data sensitivity, system control, trust impact, and blast radius into a single coherent risk story.

-**Examples of access**
-- Example 1
-- Example 2
-- Example 3

-If access at this level is misused, it may result in the exposure or alteration of (type of data), with (degree of ability) to modify systems or configurations.
-Such misuse would primarily impact (who is affected), potentially eroding (type of trust or confidence).
-The resulting blast radius would be (scope of impact), requiring (level of remediation or response).

 | Tier | Description |
 |------|-------------|